timistof/functionaltest/README.md

 # running

-First, create a reference spectrogram:
-- python3 create_reference_spectrogram.py
-This will overwrite reference.png and reference.wav.

 Program serial number and run tests with:
 - python3 test.py SERIALNUMBER

+The first time the tests are run, a reference recording (reference.wav) and spectrogram (reference.png) will be created.
+Delete these files to force creation of new references.